 Follow the next steps to enjoy a faster WiFi connection:

 Step #1 – Log into your router’s main dashboard.

-If you don’t know how to log into your router’s dashboard, read my post for further instructions.
-Scroll down to the “Use the Data to Configure Router Settings” section to follow the steps.
+Here’s how to log into your router’s main dashboard.
+In the article, scroll down to the “Use the Data to Configure Router Settings” section and follow the steps.